wraiford/encrypt-gib/README.md

 2) Perform key-stretch via `initialRecursions` using `secret` and other algorithm parameters, which gives us our starting point for our first alphabet.
 3) Iterate through the hex data character by character, creating a one-time alphabet for each individual character based on the previous hash.
 4) Record index of plaintext hex character in alphabet, using either `indexOf` or `lastIndexOf` (public parameter), aggregating our ciphertext with each successive index.

-_NOTE: The following code is simplified for the example (removed logging, error handling, validation, etc.) Refer to [`encrypt-decrypt.ts`](./src/encrypt-decrypt.mts) for actual code._

 ```typescript
 async function encrypt({